Azhar Azizan Harun

-Azhar bin Azizan Harun (أزهر بن عزيزان هارون; born 26 October 1962), also known as Art Harun, is a Malaysian politician and lawyer who served as the 10th Speaker of the Dewan Rakyat from July 2020 to December 2022 and the 9th Chairman of the Election Commission (EC) from September 2018 to his resignation in June 2020.
+Azhar bin Azizan Harun (ازهر بن عزيزان هارون; born 26 October 1962), also known as Art Harun, is a Malaysian politician and lawyer who served as the 10th Speaker of the Dewan Rakyat from July 2020 to December 2022 and the 9th Chairman of the Election Commission (EC) from September 2018 to his resignation in June 2020.

 Early life and education

 Azhar was born in Ayer Hitam, Kedah.
 He is the younger brother of Idrus Harun, who was the Attorney-General of Malaysia from March 2020 until September 2023.

 Azhar read law at the University of Malaya and graduated with a degree of Bachelor of Laws in 1986.
 He then furthered his studies at the King's College London and obtained his degree of Master of Laws (with merit) there.

 Career

 Legal practice

 Azhar started his career at a firm named Allen & Gledhill in 1987 and also used to work at Tetuan KH Koh, Azhar & Koh in 1992.
 Then, he continued his career at various law firms like Tetuan Khaw & Hussein, Tetuan TH Su & Partners, Tetuan Lamin & Co, Tetuan Hisham Sobri & Kadir, Tetuan Shafee & Co and Tetuan Cheang & Ariff (owned by Tan Sri Mohamad Ariff Md Yusof, who had become the Parliament Speaker whom Azhar has succeeded later).
 He was also a defendant lawyer, as well as a solicitor at Tetuan Azhar & Goh.